 Many companies claim to have the best program to learn languages quickly and retain everything.
 However, since everyone learns differently, you should explore the teaching style used by the program before you buy it.
 Price may also play a factor when it comes to which option you choose too, as some can be quite expensive, ranging from €32 up to €150 or more.

 Here are some of the most popular options to choose from:

 A growing number of schools offer online-only courses that you can complete in the comfort of your own home.
 Platforms such as Skype Language School offer one-to-one tuition in a range of languages, including French and German.

 Just keep in mind that a lot of resources can also be found on the internet for free, so don’t be afraid to look around.
-For instance, Radio Lingua Network is a great resource that offers short audio language tutorials that you can download as podcasts.
+For instance, Coffee Break Languages is a great resource that offers short audio language tutorials that you can download as podcasts.
 Meanwhile, Open Culture offers 48 online language courses for free.

 Learning languages outside the classroom